-Our definition of free cash flow takes into consideration capital investments required to maintain our businesses' operations and execute our strategy.
+Our definition of free cash flow, which is a non-GAAP financial measure, takes into consideration capital investments required to maintain the operations of our business and execute our strategy.
 Cash provided by operating activities adds back non-cash depreciation expense to earnings but does not reflect a charge for necessary capital expenditures.
 Our definition of free cash flow excludes the operating cash flows and capital expenditures related to our discontinued operations, if any.
 In our opinion, free cash flow provides useful information to investors regarding our ability to generate cash from business operations that is available for acquisitions and other investments, service of debt principal, dividends and share repurchases.
 We use free cash flow, as defined, as one measure to monitor and evaluate our performance, including as a financial measure for our annual incentive compensation.
 Our definition of free cash flow may differ from definitions used by other companies.